hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_ed538fda-6fdb-4298-947f-f9d8fa85b2cc-0_0.content.md

 <!--font:Montserrat-->

-# Exploring Abandoned Research Facilities in Lost Space with AInauts
+# Exploring Abandoned Research Facilities in Lost Space with Ainautes

 Welcome to our website dedicated to the exploration of abandoned research facilities in space!
-Our team of AInauts and their AI companions are on a mission to uncover the secrets of these forgotten places.
+Our team of Ainautes and their AI companions are on a mission to uncover the secrets of these forgotten places.
 Join us on our journey as we delve into the unknown.

 ## About Us